jadecobra/python_tdd_exercises/source/how_to/make_tdd/install_wsl.rst

     :width: 600
     :alt: Debian in Microsoft Store

   ..
-TIP:: You can use any Linux Distribution you want, `Windows Subsystem Linux`_ installs Ubuntu by default
+TIP:: You can use any Linux Distribution you want, `Windows Subsystem for Linux`_ installs Ubuntu by default

 * Click ``Get`` to install